 Making the most of the least

 You can make all the tiny adjustments you want to your system to reduce its stress, but you can only do so much.
 Ultimately, integrated graphics will always produce inferior gaming compared to a discrete graphics chip mechanism.
 You can’t avoid that.
-But, these tips will help you get reasonable gameplay, and you can always use them with less complex adjustments.
+That said, these tips do work effectively to improve your gameplay experience.
+Plus, you can alter the complexity of your modifications.

 You can set your overall resolution as low as 720p, but this is a last-ditch effort.
-Even in the absence of a GPU, you’ll manage a decent frame rate for all but the most complex games.
+You don’t even have to have a GPU to achieve an adequate frame rate for most games, barring highly intricate games.
 If you’re still not having success, think about looking at some less GPU-intensive games or improving your system.